cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 3 - Merge PSR into Edge/001_merge_psr_into_edge.md

 ## PSR `patients` vs Edge `patients` Tables

 Although similar in name, these two tables do not share the same information.
 PSR `patients` table needs to be migrated with modifications.
-I see two ways to do this:
+To start the migration we have to:

 A) create a new table `patient_form_details` that will only hold the fields that are unique to the Patient Self Report `patients` table:

 - guardian_name
 - signature
 - accept_terms_and_conditions

-Any part of the Patient Self Report domain needing other patient information would grab it by going to the patient's account record.
+- internal_id (will act as foreign_key because PSR `patients` table primary key is bigint)

 B) bring Patient Self Report `patients` table as is but prefix it, i.e `psr_patients`.

-If choosing this way, it'd be good to also prefix all PSR tables with a defined prefix such as in the example before.
+> Any part of the Patient Self Report domain needing other patient information would grab it by going to the patient's account record.

-Either option would be link to Edge `patients` via the `internal_id` column present in PSR `patients` table.
+> The link to Edge `patients` is the `internal_id` column present in PSR `patients` table.

 ## Execution Plan

 These are the action items to complete this milestone.

 - Delete `outbox` table from Patient Self Report database
-- Decide how to integrate the PSR `patients` table
-	- Depending on the option there'll be prerequisite work
+- In current Patient Self Report database:
+	- create new model `patient_forms_details`
+	- update associations and controllers
+	- update data exports
+	- update PDF generation
-- Have query do the LR from PSR into Edge in Alpha
+- Have Ops team do the LR in Alpha
 - Create new migrations in Edge to use the PSR tables
 	- using the `if_not_exists` option in the migration
-- Query Edge Alpha db
+- Test PSR models in Edge Alpha
+- With Ops team, define how to switch the LR writer
+	- Initially it's from PSR to Edge
+	- When migration is completed should be the other way
 - Replicate in Omega

 # Code Merge

-After the Patient Self Report database is migrated to Edge, we can start moving code in.
-This is the proposed order to do so:
+After the Patient Self Report database is migrated to Edge, we'll be ready to start code adaptation and migration.

-- models
-- routes
-- assets
-	- these are for PDF generation
-- lib folder
-- services
-- controllers & serializers
-- views & uploaders
-	- install `wkhtmltopdf` software and gems
-- workers, helpers, exceptions
-- rake tasks, documentation

-This order considers classes that are needed for others to work and goes up to less needed.
+## General Plan

+First, upgrade Patient Self Report to the current version Edge sits at (whatever that version is).

+Then, update the Edge's Docker image (with Infra team help) to install `wkhtmltopdf`.
+This is a software used to generate PDF files from HTML templates used in this project.

+Continue by adding the intermediate classes that will be used in Edge once PSR is copied in.
+The goal is that these classes produce the same output as the endpoints they will replace.

+Next is to identify all places that need a feature flag to control the switch between the current Patient Self Report service and the one that'll live in Edge.
+Setup appropriate flags in Edge.

+Finally, copying all Patient Self Report code in corresponding folders in Edge repository.
+After the copy is completed, both PSR version (source and Edge) should be working and producing same outputs when tested.

 ## Namespace